raghavk20/Car-Price-Prediction/README.md

 # Objective and Problem Statement

 The main aim of this project is to predict the price of used cars using the various Machine Learning (ML) models.
-This can enable the customers to make decisions baesd on different inputs namely
+This can enable the customers to make decisions baesd on different inputs or factors namely

 - [ ] Brand or Type of the car one prefers like Ford, Hyundai etc
 - [ ] Model of the car namely Ford Figo, Hyundai Creta